-'One of sport's biggest achievements' - but Djokovic eyes more
+'One of sport's biggest achievements' - and Djokovic eyes more

 The only player to have previously reached 24 titles is Australian Court, whose achievements came during tennis' transition to a professional sport.

 While Djokovic has won his Slams in the Open era, the majority of Court's titles - 13 to be precise - arrived before 1968.
-Until that point, most majors were contested by amateurs while top players sought the prize money on offer at private events.
+Until that point, Grand Slams were contested by amateurs while top players sought the prize money on offer at private events.

 It was a factor that Serena Williams alluded to when she spoke about falling agonisingly short of Court's tally when she retired last year.

 "I think [Djokovic is the greatest of all time].
-How can you argue with these numbers," BBC Radio 5 Live commentator David Law said.
+How can you argue with these numbers?" said BBC Radio 5 Live commentator David Law.

 "He's got the same number as Court and, let's be honest, they were registered at a time when tennis was a different sport.
 Many of them were at the Australian Open, when there wasn't a huge amount of competition.